 The internet of things (IoT) has long been the Holy Grail of technology firms.
-Heralded as a utopian network of gadgets that seamlessly connect with one another, the internet of things is the realisation of a long-held dream the sees the birth of a truly networked world.
+Heralded as a utopian network of gadgets that seamlessly connect with one another, the internet of things is the realisation of a long-held dream that sees the birth of a truly networked world.

 IoT has only recently become a reality, thanks to the integration of Wi-Fi in most everyday gadgets and devices.
 Wireless technology, along with faster broadband, allow devices to communicate with other devices, creating a global network of electronic things that share data and information with each other.